Train Dreams: Theme

 Train Dreams examines the personal repercussions that accompany overwhelming loss in an individual.
 Literary critic Alan Warner sums up Grainier's fate as follows:

 The denouement of Train Dreams is so tragic and surreal that the reader at first denies its grisly approach… it fulfills the book's theme, the collapse of the rational world for a decent man."

 Critic Anthony Wallace comments on this key thematic element in the novel:

 Grainier's life is a mystery from start to finish, a sort of blank space that he fills in and that we fill in with him.
 At the core of such fiction is the conviction that our lives will remain essentially mysterious to us—that as human beings we don't know what we are and cannot grasp our own experience.
 In the character of Robert Granier, though, Johnson seems to be suggesting that we need not understand our own lives in order to live them, enjoy them, fully inhabit them–and also that we might take some comfort in that, if in anything at all."

 Film adaptation

-A film adaptation based on the novella was directed by Clint Bentley and written by Bentley and Greg Kwedar, and starred Joel Edgerton as Grainier, as well as Felicity Jones, Kerry Condon, William H. Macy, and Clifton Collins Jr. The film premiered at the 2025 Sundance Film Festival and was acquired by Netflix to premiere that same year.
+A film adaptation based on the novella was directed by Clint Bentley and written by Bentley and Greg Kwedar, and starred Joel Edgerton as Grainier, as well as Felicity Jones, Kerry Condon, William H. Macy, and Clifton Collins Jr. The film premiered at the 2025 Sundance Film Festival, where it was acquired by Netflix.
+The film was met with critical acclaim and earned four Academy Award nominations, including Best Picture.